dustinpfister/blog_posts/_posts/js-javascript-constructor.md

 layout: post
 categories: js
 id: 392
-updated: 2020-10-07 10:14:41
+updated: 2020-10-07 10:17:21
-version: 1.17
+version: 1.18
 ---

 In javaScript there are many [types of functions](/2019/12/16/js-function/), and also ways that functions can be used to create different kinds of functions such as pure functions, and [constructor functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor).
 In  this post I will be touching base on the subject of constructor functions and the use of the new keyword.

-The topic of a constructor function comes up often, as it should as it is a major part of development when it comes javaScript development, and object oriented programing in general.
-There are built in examples of constructors that chances are you have at least some experience with, as well as ways to create your own.
+The topic of a constructor function comes up often, as it should, the reason why is that a constructor function is a major part of development when it comes to javaScript, and object oriented programing in general actually.

+There are built in examples of constructors that chances are you have at least some experience with.

 There is the traditional way of creating a javaScript constructor function, and then the more modern es2015+ spec javaScript way of making them as well with the class keyword.
-In this post I will be covering the basics, as well as some other aspects of constructors that a javaScript developer should be aware of.
+In this post I will be covering the basics, as well as some other aspects of constructors that a javaScript developer should be aware of when working with, and creating these types of functions in javaScript.

 <!-- more -->